A DIY Adventure Guide for a Mt. Makiling Hike

+If stressed and need to de-stress, all you need is our list of things to do in a Mt.
+Makiling hike!
 Mt.
-Makiling (Maquiling) is a dormant volcano located between Laguna and Batangas.
+Makiling (Maquiling) is a dormant, inactive volcano located between Laguna and Batangas.
 This was the country’s first national park before it became a state-owned forest reserve.
-It is under the University of the Philippines – Los Baños for their forestry education.

 Legend says that a spirit called “Maria Makiling” is the protector and guardian of the forest.
-If you would check the mountain, it’s said to be a woman, specifically Maria Makiling, reclining.
+If you checked the mountain, it’s said to be a woman, specifically Maria Makiling, reclining.
 Stories about her helping people or being heartbroken are popular in the Philippines.

 Things to Do In Mt.
 Makiling

 The most popular trail is the Maria Makiling Trail from the College of Forestry in UPLB.
-From station 1 you need to reach Station 30 to get to Peak #2 of Mt.
+From Station 1, you need to reach Station 30 to get to Peak #2 of Mt.
 Makiling.
-It will take about 4 – 5 hours to reach the summit; however, you should not worry as there are stops where you could take a rest.
-P.S.
-Camping is allowed.

 Expenses

-Here are the fees you might pay when you go visit the place:
+Here are the fees you might pay when you visit the place:

 Entrance Fee: PHP 40